arcalot/arcalot.github.io/docs/arcaflow/concepts/plugin-protocol.md

 use [CBOR messages](https://cbor.io/) [RFC 8949](https://www.rfc-editor.org/rfc/rfc8949.html) back to back due to their self-delimiting nature.
 This section provides the entire protocol as [JSON schema](https://json-schema.org/) below.

+## Step 0: The "start output" message

+Because Kubernetes has no clean way of capturing an output right at the start, the initial step of the plugin execution involves the engine sending an empty CBOR message (`None` or `Nil`) to the plugin.
+This indicates, that the plugin may start its output now.

 ## Step 1: Hello message

 The "Hello" message is a way for the plugin to introduce itself and present its steps and schema.
 Transcribed to JSON, a